PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 Run the game
 ------------

-To run your game there is a button in the main toolbar, it opens the default OS browser and start a built-in HTTP server to listen in a random free port.
-First you have to select, in the Project Explorer, the project you want to run, then press the Run Phaser Project button in the main toolbar (or press ``ALT+F5`` ).
+To run your game there is a button in the main toolbar, it opens the default OS browser and starts a built-in HTTP server to listen in a random free port.
+First, you have to select, in the Project Explorer, the project you want to run, then press the Run Phaser Project button in the main toolbar (or press ``ALT+F5`` ).

 .. image:: images/RunProject.png
   :alt: Run project